shotaronowhere/proof-of-humanity-origin-constitution/constitution.md

 # **3. Proof of Humanity Origin commits to the principle of 1 person 1 vote.**

 All registered humans may vote directly, or through their delegate.
+The Proof of Humanity Origin cannot purposely make it harder for people to vote or delegate.
+Proof of Humanity Origin can delegate some of its power to other mechanisms (ex: group of elected people, workers, other DAOs, quadratic voting) but those delegations can always be revoked through a 1 person 1 vote with delegations vote.

 # **4. Proof of Humanity Origin is governed as a constitutional democracy.**